jkaewprateep/lessonfrom_Applied_Social_Network_Analysis_in_Python/README.md

 - - -
 ## Networks connectivity, graph domain problem to solution precise identify of selection conditions by target properties, connectivity, and conditions.

+🦭💬 In complex connectivity nodes, we find identical nodes for the presence of a group or category identification.
+There is some potential to create of category when there are multiple of nodes that stand out for multiple times of selection and identification.
+That means they had property and their relationships can filter or work with conditions or rules. </br>

 ```
 print(ans_one)
 # 🧸💬 Define a graph from simple file, using file reader and Pandas.